GoogleCloudPlatform/k8s-config-connector/scripts/generate-google3-docs/resource-reference/generated/resource-docs/bigqueryconnection/bigqueryconnectionconnection.md

         </td>
         <td>
             <p><code class="apitype">string</code></p>
             <p>{% verbatim %}Immutable.
 Optional.
 The BigQuery Connection ID used for resource creation or acquisition.
 For creation: If specified, this value is used as the connection ID.
-If not provided, a UUID is generated and stored in the `status.ExternalRef` field.
+If not provided, a UUID will be generated and assigned as the connection ID.
 For acquisition: This field must be provided to identify the connection resource to acquire.{% endverbatim %}</p>
         </td>
     </tr>
     <tr>